 Clinical interests: Restless Leg Syndrome, Sleep Disorders

-Dr. Nicholas Schlageter, who practices in Saint Charles, IL and Elgin, IL, is a medical specialist in neurology (brain & spinal cord disease).
-Dr. Schlageter is professionally affiliated with Delnor Hospital.
-He is a graduate of the University of Illinois College of Medicine at Chicago.
-He completed his residency training at McGaw Medical Center of Northwestern University.
-His patients gave him an average rating of 3.5 out of 5 stars.
-Dr. Schlageter takes several insurance carriers, including Blue Cross/Blue Shield, TRICARE, and Workers' Compensation.
+Dr. Nicholas Schlageter is a neurology (brain & spinal cord disease) specialist.
+The average patient rating for Dr. Schlageter is 3.5 stars out of 5.
+He honors Blue Cross/Blue Shield, TRICARE, and Workers' Compensation, as well as other insurance carriers.
+Dr. Schlageter is a graduate of the University of Illinois College of Medicine at Chicago.
+His medical residency was performed at McGaw Medical Center of Northwestern University.
+Dr. Schlageter is affiliated with Delnor Hospital.
 New patients are welcome to contact his office for an appointment.

 Clinical interests: Lymphoma, Neurological Disorders, Brain Tumor, Clinical Trials

 Dr. Bassel Kazkaz practices neurology (brain & spinal cord disease) in Winfield, IL, Geneva, IL, and New Lenox, IL.
 He has a 3.5 out of 5 star average patient rating.
 He is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
 Dr. Kazkaz graduated from the University of Aleppo Faculty of Medicine.
 For his residency, Dr. Kazkaz trained at John Stroger Hospital of Cook County and McGaw Medical Center of Northwestern University.
 His professional affiliations include Northwestern Medicine Central DuPage Hospital and Delnor Hospital.
 He welcomes new patients.